arunkumar9t2/trie/README.md

 Tries are map like ordered tree based data structures that provide fast searching of the order `O(k)` where `k` is the length of key.
 Read more about trie [here](https://en.wikipedia.org/wiki/Trie).

 # Motivation
-This was initially buitl to use in my Android app, **T9 App Launcher** to quickly search through list of installed applications and launch them.
+This was initially built to use in my Android app, **T9 App Launcher** to quickly search through list of installed applications and launch them.

 # Public APIs
 Currently there are 3 public implementations that can be chosen from.